MouseBiteLabs/Game-Boy-Enhance/README.md

 - The AGBM has built-in tactile switch support if you like the SP-style clicky buttons
 - The original locations of button test points have been retained on the AGBM for easy compatibility with existing mods, like Nataliethenerd's ARC GBA or insideGadgets' Embedded Rumble - <a href="https://github.com/MouseBiteLabs/Game-Boy-Enhance/wiki/Mod-Compatibility">see this page on the Wiki for mod compatibility</a>

 This project is a labor of love, built on the backs of the greats (noted in the Acknowledgements below).
-I have made it **fully open source** with all the design files and technical explanations to spread the love across the retro gaming community.
+I have made it **fully open source** with all the design files available and even included some <a href="https://github.com/MouseBiteLabs/Game-Boy-Enhance/wiki/Schematic-Explanation">technical explanations</a> to spread the love across the retro gaming community.

 ## How do I Start?